Mobile phone versionWhat is this?

 • Medium: The elbow length veil is the most popular

-If you are not sure, a Medium length suits most dresses.
+If you're not sure, a medium length suits most dresses.
 It goes without saying that the veil length and general style should be proportional to the dress.
-It should complement and enhance the dress and hairstyle, but of course you might have your own ideas.
+It should complement and enhance the dress and hairstyle.
 Be sure to talk through your ideas with the costumiers.

 As we mention on the Planning Your Wedding page, don't plan more discomfort than necessary.